swiftlang/swift-evolution/proposals/NNNN-swift-style-guide-and-formatter.md

 ## Introduction

-We propose that the Swift project adopt an official style guide and provide a formatting tool that lets users easily diagnose and update their code according to those guidelines.
+We propose that the Swift project adopt a set of code style guidelines and provide a formatting tool that lets users easily diagnose and update their code according to those guidelines.

 ## Motivation